French West Africa: History

 In 1946, the Loi Lamine Guèye granted some limited citizenship rights to natives of the African colonies.
 The French Empire was renamed the French Union on 27 October 1946, when the new constitution of the Fourth Republic was established.
-In late 1946 under this new constitution, each territory was for the first time (excepting the Four Communes) able elect local representatives, albeit on a limited franchise, to newly established General Councils.
+In late 1946 under this new constitution, each territory was for the first time (excepting the Four Communes) able to elect local representatives, albeit on a limited franchise, to newly established General Councils.
 These elected bodies had only limited consultative powers, although they did approve local budgets.
 The Loi Cadre of 23 June 1956 brought universal suffrage to elections held after that date in all French African colonies.
 The first elections under universal suffrage in French West Africa were the municipal elections of late 1956.
 On 31 March 1957, under universal suffrage, territorial Assembly elections were held in each of the eight colonies (Togo as a UN trust Territory was at this stage on a different trajectory).
 The leaders of the winning parties were appointed to the newly instituted positions of Vice-Presidents of the respective Governing Councils — French Colonial Governors remained as Presidents.

 The Constitution of the French Fifth Republic of 1958 again changed the structure of the colonies from the French Union to the French Community.
 Each territory was to become a "Protectorate", with the consultative assembly named a National Assembly.
 The Governor appointed by the French was renamed the "High Commissioner", and made head of state of each territory.
 The Assembly would name an African as Head of Government with advisory powers to the Head of State.
 Legally, the federation ceased to exist after the 1958 French constitutional referendum to approve this French Community.
 All the colonies except Guinea voted to remain in the new structure.
 Guineans voted overwhelmingly for independence.
 In 1960, a further revision of the French constitution, compelled by the failure of the French Indochina War and the tensions in Algeria, allowed members of the French Community to unilaterally change their own constitutions.
 Senegal and former French Sudan became the Mali Federation (1960–61), while Ivory Coast, Niger, Upper Volta and Dahomey subsequently formed the short-lived Sahel-Benin Union, later the Conseil de l'Entente.